swuecho/swuecho.github.io/_posts/2021-09-03-webhook-tutorail.md

 ---
 layout: post
-title:  webhook tutorail in ubuntu
+title:  webhook tutorial in ubuntu
 date:   2021-09-03 21:33
 categories: tech
 ---

+## install webhook

-1. install using `apt install webhook`
+`apt install webhook`

+## config system.

+check the config path using `sudo systemctl status webhook`

-2. after install, change the default `ExecStart` as show below.
+after install, change the default `ExecStart` as show below.

-The reason is
+### why

 a. the the default `-hooks webhook.conf` does not tell the format is `json` or `yaml`.
 (I tried to use webhook.yaml or webhook.yml, neither of them works.)